 On December 1, 2021, the Company acquired all of the outstanding stock of AbX Biologics, Inc. ("Abveris"), a privately-held company providing in vivo antibody discovery services.
-Abveris offers animal-based antibody discovery services using its proprietary DiversimAb and DivergimAb mouse models, which the Company can humanize using its antibody optimization solution.
-In addition, Abveris provides antibody screening for its customers.
+Abveris offers animal-based antibody discovery and screening services for its customers using the Berkeley Lights Beacon Platform and its proprietary DiversimAb and DivergimAb mouse models, which the Company can humanize using its antibody optimization solution.

-The acquisition date fair value of the consideration transferred for Abveris was \$102.6 million, consisting of cash totaling \$9.5 million, 759,601 shares of the Company's common stock valued at \$66.1 million based on the Company's closing stock price on December 1, 2021, employee stock awards issued to certain Abveris employees valued at \$6.4 million, contingent consideration of \$8.5 million, holdbacks of \$12.8 million, and an estimated net working capital adjustment of \$(0.7) million.
+The acquisition date fair value of the consideration transferred for Abveris was \$102.6 million, consisting of cash totaling \$9.5 million, 759,601 shares of the Company's common stock valued at \$66.1 million based on the Company's closing stock price on December 1, 2021, employee stock awards issued to certain Abveris employees valued at \$6.4 million, contingent consideration of \$8.5 million, holdbacks of \$12.8 million, and an estimated net working capital adjustment of \$0.7 million.